MinWin

 MinWin is a term used informally by Microsoft to describe the kernel and operating system components that form the basis of releases of Microsoft Windows starting with Windows Vista.
 The term was first used in 2003 to describe approximately 95% of the common components of the operating system, but has over time come to refer to a significantly smaller portion.

-Its most recent and most well-known variation was a minimalistic, self-contained set of Windows components that shipped as part of Windows 7 and Windows Server 2008 R2.
+Microsoft has also used the term OneCore to describe the set of Windows components that comprised MinWin.

 Background

 Through the history of Microsoft Windows, the core of the operating system was generally designed to be a single large, inter-related set of components.
 With successive releases, the set of components considered to be the core of Microsoft Windows numbered into the thousands, with numerous dependencies that prevented the company from producing a version of Microsoft Windows that (for example) didn't include the graphical user interface and printing components.
 Further complicating this was the issue that many configuration tasks could only be performed using the graphical user interface.

 In an April 2003 interview coinciding with the release of Windows Server 2003, Rob Short, the vice-president of the Windows Core Technology group, explained that creating a command-line version would involve "looking at the layers and what's available at each layer and how do we make it much closer to the thing the Linux guys have -- having only the pieces you want running.
 That's something Linux has that's ahead of us, but we're looking at it.
 We will have a command line-only version, but whether it'll have all the features in is another matter.
 A lot of the tools depend on having the graphical interface."
 Windows Server 2003 was seen by reviewers such as Direction On Microsoft's Michael Cherry as having reduced the reliance on graphical tools to configure the operating system, but the operating system itself still required the full graphical interface to be installed, even on servers where it would never be needed.